sassoftware/sas-studio-custom-steps/DQ - Create QKB Reference Tables/README.md

 * ### About tab ###
 ![](img/AboutTab.png)

 ## Requirements

 * SAS Viya 2023.06 or later
-* Specified path for output tables must exist on the SAS Server
 * Customized QKB is set as default in SAS Compute.
 Refer to [this article](https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-Add-a-Customized-Quality-Knowledge-Base-QKB-to-CAS-and/ta-p/891719) for more information.
 * Custom Data Masking standardization definitions must start with either "Mask", "Anonymize", or "Truncate" to be included on the output data masking definition (DM_MKDEF) table.
+* Specified path for output tables must exist on the SAS Server
+* Custom step must be executed by a user that has write access to the output path on the SAS Server

 ## Usage